KartikRane/text2cypher/README.md

 generalization.

-With more compute, I would compare LoRA ranks and target modules, increase max_seq_length to 1024 to handle complex schemas without truncation, use completion-only loss so the model only learns from the Cypher output rather than the full prompt, and benchmark a larger base model.
+With more compute, I would compare LoRA ranks and target modules, increase max_seq_length to 1024 to handle complex schemas without truncation, combine completion-only loss with schema-aware truncation, and benchmark a larger base model.

 For a stronger evaluation, I would add syntax validation and execution-based comparison against isolated read-only Neo4j fixtures.
 A production system